windingtree/stays-ams/CONTRIBUTING.md

 ## Development

-The development environment will deploy on all merged PRs into the `main` branch.
+The development environment shall deploy on all merged PRs into the `main` branch.

 ## Production

-The production environment will deploy on all tagged releases from the `main` branch.
+The production environment shall deploy on all tagged releases from the `main` branch.